livingstone94/RMS/README.md

 # Contributing
 All contributions are welcomed and can be made in form of pull requests

-# Security Vulnerabilities
-If you discover a security vulnerability within RMS, please send an e-mail to Fadayini Timothy at timothy33.tf@gmail.com

 # License
 RMS is open-sourced software licensed under the MIT license.